ncbi/sra-tools/README.md

 _May 9, 2023_: **SRA Toolkit 3.0.5**

+Added support for PacBio to fasterq-dump.

+Added features to output reference sequences to fasterq-dump.

+Fixed a bug in dbGaP data access when using ngc files.

 ----

 _January 3, 2023_ : **SRA Toolkit 3.0.3**

-Fixed regression in sra-stat.
+Fixed a regression in sra-stat.

 ----

 _December 12, 2022_ : **SRA Toolkit 3.0.2**

-Fixed 'buffer insufficient while converting string within text module' failure of prefetch on Mac.
+Fixed 'buffer insufficient while converting string within text module' failure for prefetch on Mac.

 ----